epics-docs/epics-docs/specs/IOCInit.rst

 ^^^^^^^^^^^^^^^^^^^^

-initDevSup locates each device support entry table and calls its init routine specifying that this is the ﬁnal call.
+initDevSup locates each device support entry table and calls its init routine specifying that this is the final call.

 initHookAfterFinishDevSup is announced.